MyUNiDAYS/unidays-offer-redemption-js/README.md

         // Create a reference to the UnidaysOfferTracking object, passing in your partnerId, transactionId and code. var unidays = new UnidaysOfferTracking(partnerId, transactionId, code);

-        //get the UNIX timestamp for the date of the transaction var timestamp = transactionDate.getTime();
+        //get the UNIX timestamp for the date of the transaction.
+In this case, it is the current time var timestamp = Date.now()

         // Call the trackingScriptRequest method.
 The method will build the request and perform it to our API within a script element. unidays.trackingScriptRequest(timestamp);